PreClinical (Years 1 & 2)

 - Habif TP.
 Clinical Dermatology: A Color Guide to Diagnosis and Therapy.
 3rd edition, St. Louis, Mosby, 1996.
 This is a great book for the non-dermatologist interested in dermatology.
 The outstanding facet of this book is the top rate photos.

 Contacting the faculty: During this course, the faculty will continue to work in clinics and laboratories.
-Therefore, we individually have different office hours.
 We are happy to answer any questions that may arise.
-If there are specific questions about a lecture, contact the faculty member that gave the lecture or created the case scenario.
-Please direct MSK questions to the instructors during lab for the most immediate response.
-Other questions should be directed to the course director, Craig Burkhart at email@example.com.
+If there are specific questions about a lecture, contact the faculty member that gave the lecture.
+Dr. Blasiak will be available for office hours by Zoom each afternoon during integument week but also available by email.

 We are also available to any student who might be interested in pursuing dermatology as a career.
 Feel free to contact us with questions.